Surge-Tech/House-of-Daena/content/Sessions/Session 4 - First Week Festival.md

 ## Jewelry and romance
 Monte and Ellis move to the Jewelry booth, Monte is looking for something for Yuki as a thanks for holding their place in line and buys her a Phoenix feather necklace.
 The vendor, Elara can't tell that it is magic (a real phoenix feather) so she sells it for 1.5 gold.

 Ellis feels a small tap on her shoulder and turns to see [[Anzu Lonelade]]!
 Monte flirts and Anzu shows him the small matching skull necklace she wants to buy but gets nervous when asked who the other half is for.
 Outside of the booth Monte and Ellis run into Bee and Demetrius.
-They learn that Bee, Demetrius, and Anzu live together in the [[World/KIMI/House of Daena/House of Arcavios|House of Arcavios]].
+They learn that Bee, Demetrius, and Anzu live together in the [[House of Arcavios|House of Arcavios]].
 The HoA is on their way to the maze and Ellis wants to join but they realize that the maze groups are limited to 4 people and a minimum of 3.
 They all go to the maze.

 ## During the wait... ... ...
 Yuki and [[Othello]] are next to each other in line and talk a little but not much.
 Othello is also in the House of Arcavios.